ZipsRacingElectric/ZRE-CAN-Tools/readme.md

 ```
 <device name>         - The adapter-specific identity of the CAN device.
     can*              - SocketCAN device, must be already initialized and
                         setup.
+Ex. 'can0'.
     vcan*             - Virtual SocketCAN device, must be already initialized
                         and setup.
-    /dev/tty*         - SLCAN device, must be a CANable device.
+    /dev/tty*,<baud>  - SLCAN device, must be a CANable device.
+CAN baudrate is
-    COM*              - SLCAN device, must be a CANable device.
+                        indicated by the baud field.
+Ex '/dev/ttyS2,1000000'.
 <DBC file path>       - The path to the DBC file to use.
 <config JSON path>    - The configuration JSON file to use.
 Configuration files
                         indicate the identity and unit-specific parameters of